darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 normalize channels
 : Select this checkbox to try to keep the overall brightness constant as the sliders are adjusted.

-# spot color mapping
+# area color mapping

-The spot mapping feature is designed to help with [batch-editing](../../guides-tutorials/batch-editing.md) a series of images in an efficient way.
+The area mapping feature is designed to help with [batch-editing](../../guides-tutorials/batch-editing.md) a series of images in an efficient way.
 In this scenario, you typically develop a single reference image for the whole batch and then copy&paste the development stack to all of the other images in the batch.

 Unfortunately, the light color temperature often changes slightly between shots, even within the same series captured in the same conditions.
 This can be the result of a cloud passing by the sun in natural light, or a different ratio between colored bounce light and main light.
 Each image will still need some individual fine-tuning if you want a perfectly even look over the whole series, and this can be both time-consuming and frustrating.

-Spot color mapping allows you to define a target chromaticity (hue and chroma) for a particular region of the image (the control sample), which you then match against the same target chromaticity in other images.
+Area color mapping allows you to define a target chromaticity (hue and chroma) for a particular region of the image (the control sample), which you then match against the same target chromaticity in other images.
 The control sample can either be a critical part of your subject that needs to have constant color, or a non-moving and consistently-lit surface over your series of images.

 The mapping process consists of two steps.